Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Data

 \subsubsection{Photometric redshifts and stellar masses}

-We constructed our parent multi-wavelength catalogs by running {\sc Source-Extractor} \citep{Bertin_1996} in dual-image mode, with the K-band as the detection image.
+As is explained in detail in \citet{McLeod_2021}, the parent multiwavelength catalogs were constructed by running {\sc Source-Extractor} \citep{Bertin_1996} in dual-image mode, with the K-band as the detection image.
 Photometry was measured in 2-arcsec diameter apertures on the PSF-homogenized UV to near-IR images.
 For the lower resolution {\it Spitzer} IRAC 3.6 and 4.5\,${\rm \mu m}$ data, the photometry was measured using the software {\sc tphot} \citep{Merlin_2015}.